fufu70/HackStetson-Vagrant-NodeJS/README.md

 ### Building your Shell script

-After the vagrant box is setup and a working directory we need to setup the LAMP environment on the server.
+After the vagrant box is setup and a working directory we need to setup the NodeJS environment on the server.
 We will be doing this through a basic shell script.

 Firstly we need to create a shell script, I called mine "script.sh".
 My command is to firstly update the box: